Theofilos-Chamalis/edX-6.00.2x-Introduction-to-Computational-Thinking-and-Data-Science/README.md

 edX-6.00.2x-Introduction-to-Computational-Thinking-and-Data-Science
 ===================================================================

-MITx 6.00.2 Problem Set Code

-                                                  HELLO EVERYONE !!!!!
+MIT edX 6.00.2x Introduction to Computational Thinking and Data Science problem sets code

+                                          Greetings to all!

 This is a repo dedicated to help those who are taking MIT's edX course : 6.00.2x-Introduction to Computational Thinking and Data Science!
-I will be adding frequently the code needed for the problem sets!
+It is created to help people new or experienced to python programming by providing the solutions of the problem sets in a easy to understand manner.
 I encourage you to read the code many times till you fully understand it and not blindly copy and paste it!
-Any comments or suggestions are all welcome!!!
+For any comments, suggestions or questions you are welcome to contact me in my email!

 P.S.
-Some parts of the problem set 5 code which refers to graphs are not entirely correct so don't copy and paste them.
+Some parts of the problem set 5 code which refers to graphs are not entirely correct so don't just copy and paste them.
 I will upload them in case you need some help getting started with this problem set.
-If you have corrected/improved my code please be kind to share it here and i will post it!
+If you have corrected/improved this part of my code please be kind to share it here and i will share it here with all of you!

+Happy Coding!